More about: One World Observatory in New York Tickets and Tours

 The observatory at One World Observatory

-And now you can finally enjoy what you came all this way for: breathtaking views of New York from the top.
+And now you can finally enjoy what you came all this way for: breathtaking views of New York City from the top.
 The observation deck is enclosed unlike the Empire State Building and the Top of the Rock, giving you a sense of greater distance from the city.

 Plus, One World Trade Center is the tallest skyscraper in the city, so you'll be able to see New York stretching for miles and miles in the distance.